Internships and Work Experience Overview

 Yes and no.

-All CM students are required to complete 24-weeks of full-time structured internship experience within the construction industry to satisfy their degree.
-The official internship course is completed over your last summer before graduation, and is a prerequisite to your CON465 Professional Practice (capstone) course.
+All CM students are by default, required to complete a 15-week semester of full-time structured internship experience within the construction industry to satisfy their degree.
+The official internship course is completed adjacent to your last summer before graduation, and is a prerequisite to your CON 465 Professional Practice (capstone) course.

 What type of pre-employment screenings can I expect from a prospective employer?